apache/mynewt-site/docs/network/ble/ble_setup/ble_sync_cb.md

 ### reset

-Another event that the host notifies the application of is a *controller reset*.
+Another event indicated by the host is a *controller reset*.
 The NimBLE stack resets itself when a catstrophic error occurs, such as loss of communication between the host and controller.
-Upon resetting, the host drops all BLE connections and considers itself to be out of sync with the controller.
+Upon resetting, the host drops all BLE connections and loses sync with the controller.
 After a reset, the application should refrain from using the host until sync is again signalled via the sync callback.

 An application learns of a host reset by configuring the host's *reset callback*: `ble_hs_cfg.reset_cb`.
 This callback has the following form: